askiadopoulos/eoppep-exams-c/README.md

 # eoppep-exams-c

-Project Title: Simple Program in C for EOPPEP Certification Exams
+Simple Program for EOPPEP Certification Exams in C

-Project Description: This is a simple algorithmic program written in C, in which an array of 5 elements is initialized by the user and then, the algorithm finds the max and the average of all numbers in the array.
+Description: This is a simple program written in C language, with which we can initialize an array of 5 elements to find the max number as well as the percentage from all the numbers in the array.